zerasul/genesis-code/README.md

 ![Status Bar Buttons](imgs/sbarbuttons.png)

+Also, you can enable parallel compilation adding the number of threads in the Genesis Code configuration.

 ## Bitmap Viewer

 Now you can use the Bitmap Viewer; with some information of the images.
 You can open as alternative viewer on VSCODE (right click and Reopen Editor... on tab).